 - 1. We all face a host of risks, from the danger of being the victim of violence to the hazards of self-destructive behaviours like drinking and drugs. - 2.
-At any age, the greatest health threats stem from high-risk behaviours-smoking, excessive drinking, not getting enough exercise, eating too many high-fat foods, and not getting regular medical checkups, to name just a few. - 3.
-Environmental health risks also need to be assessed. - 4.
-Here are some key factors in considering environmental risks: - a.
+At any age, the greatest health threats stem from high-risk behaviours: smoking, excessive drinking, not getting enough exercise, eating too many high-fat foods, and not getting regular medical checkups, to name just a few. - 3.
+Environmental health risks also need to be assessed. - a.
 Are there possible benefits?
 Some advantages may make some risks worth taking. - b.
-Is the risk voluntary? - c.
-Is the risk fair? - d.
-Are there alternatives? - e.
+Is the risk voluntary?

+- c.
+Is the risk fair?

+- d.
+Are there alternatives?

+- e.
 Are lives saved or lost?